Roll it out without touching your training stack.

 Run one reflection

-That team logs one reflection against the six practices — about 15 minutes each, fully async.
+That team logs one reflection against the five SHARP habits.
+That's about 15 minutes each, fully async.
 No meeting to schedule, nothing removed from their existing training.

 Read the gap

-The manager opens the dashboard and sees where applied judgement is thin, by role and risk — a concrete read you can't get from a completion report.
+The manager opens the dashboard and sees where applied judgement is thin, by role and risk.
+It's a concrete read you can't get from a completion report.

 Generate the pack

 Produce the per-person and per-cohort evidence pack.
-That artefact is what you show your board or DPO — and what makes the case to widen the rollout.
+That artefact is what you show your board, compliance/risk officer or DPO, and what makes the case to widen the rollout.

 Who to embed it with